rohanv32/InboxZingReact/README.md

   - Easily delete your account if you no longer wish to use the service.

 - **Podcast**
-  - A Podcast feature, with your current news selection and summarised in your preferred style for hand-free news updates!
+  - A Podcast feature, with your current news selection summarised in your preferred style for hand-free news updates!

 - **Emails**
   - Get your news feed sent directly to your inbox, as and when you prefer.